MicrosoftDocs/winrt-api/windows.ui.core/characterreceivedeventargs_keycode.md

 Gets the key code of the character received by the input queue.

 ## -property-value
 The character in UTF-16 encoding.
-Each supplementary character consist of a [surrogate pair](/windows/win32/intl/surrogates-and-supplementary-characters) sent as two separate events.
+Each supplementary character consists of a [surrogate pair](/windows/win32/intl/surrogates-and-supplementary-characters) sent as two separate events.

 ## -remarks
 > **Windows 10**